 First, let's see what happens when you delete a file.

-When you delete a file, it isn't really erased but continues existing on your hard drive.
-The "delete" action is actually to remove the file to another location (Recycle Bin or Trash).
+That's to say, when you delete a photo, it isn't really erased but continues existing on your hard drive.
+The "delete" action is actually to remove the photo to another location (Recycle Bin or Trash).
 Therefore, you can restore them by removing them out of Recycle Bin or Trash.

 No matter whether you are using a Windows PC or an Apple Mac, you have a couple of ways to restore deleted photos and other files through the built-in programs or backup copies.